Longferret/smart_contract_tax/README.md

-# Research on Smart Contract securoty flaws
+# Research on Smart Contract security flaws

 I'am Henry Leclipteur and, as part of my master's thesis, I will explore how  smart contracts work and their security flaws on the ethereum blockchain.